cheungmartin/obs/README.md

 # Browser based OBS websocket GUI

+With this GUI, remote controling OBS using your tablet or smartphone can be done with finger click on colorful buttons like a pro.

+Configurable in setting page
-Can make preview on preview and program view
+- Preview on preview and program view (using screenshots function)

-Change button color

-Layer OnOff on preview scene
+- Layer OnOff on preview scene

+Fancy feature
+- Change button color

+Prerequest
+- OBS V29
+- websocket V5.1
+Thanks god giving me wisdom.